gemini-testing/gemini/doc/events.md

 # Gemini events

+* `CLI` - emitted right at start, before cli is parsed.
+Allows to add new commands and extend help message.
+The event is emitted with 1 argument `parser` which is the [commander](https://github.com/tj/commander.js) instance used inside gemini itself.

 * `INIT` - emitted before any job start (`test`, `update` or `readTests`).
 If handler returns a promise then job will start only after the promise will be resolved.
 Emitted only once no matter how many times job will be performed.

 * `AFTER_TESTS_READ` - emitted after all tests were read (during `test`, `update` or `readTests` call).
 The event is emitted with 1 argument `data`: